Efficient quantification on large-scale networks: Introduction

 \section{Introduction}

-\textit{Quantification}~\citep{Esuli:2023os, Gonzalez:2017it} is the machine learning task of estimating the prevalence (or proportions) of each class in a dataset.
-Unlike standard classification, which focuses on predicting a label for each individual example, quantification works at the aggregate level by estimating the overall fraction of unlabeled instances belonging to each class.
-Real-world applications of quantification include but are not limited to ecological modeling~\citep{Gonzalez:2017ff} (i.e., to characterize entire populations of living species) and market research~\citep{Sebastiani:2019xg} (i.e., for estimating market shares of different products or services).
+\textit{Quantification}~\citep{Esuli:2023os, Gonzalez:2017it} is the machine learning task of estimating the prevalence (or proportions) of each class in a set of unlabelled datapoints.
+Unlike standard classification, which focuses on predicting a label for each individual example, quantification works at the aggregate level by estimating the overall fraction of unlabelled datapoints belonging to each class.
+Quantification finds application in all disciplines interested in characterizing populations (such as the social sciences, political science, epidemiology, ecological modelling, and market research), but also in downstream tasks such as improving the accuracy of classifiers~\citep{Saerens:2002uq}, measuring the fairness of classifiers~\citep{Fabris:2023pj} and rankers~\citep{Jaenich:2025rr}, predicting the accuracy of classifiers~\citep{Volpi:2025bx, Volpi:2025zm}, and calibrating classifiers~\citep{Moreo:2025vn}.

 Quantification methods are explicitly designed to account for \textit{dataset shift}, which occurs when the statistical properties of the training data differ from those of the test data, due to changes in input features, labels, or their relationships.
-Most quantification methods are tailored to one specific type of dataset shift, namely, \emph{prior probability shift} (PPS), also referred to as ``label shift''~\citep{Storkey:2009lp}.
-Specifically, PPS occurs when the class-conditional distribution $\Pr(X|Y)$ of the input features does not change across the training and the test data, while the class labels distribution $\Pr(Y)$ does.
+Most quantification methods are tailored to one specific type of dataset shift, namely, \emph{prior probability shift} (PPS)~\citep{Storkey:2009lp}, also referred to as ``label shift''~\citep{Lipton:2018fj}.
+Specifically, PPS occurs when the class-conditional distribution of the input features does not change across the training and the test data (i.e., $\Ptr(X|Y)=\Pte(X|Y)$), while the prior distribution of the class labels does (i.e., $\Ptr(Y)\neq \Pte(Y)$).
 In simple words, the class proportions in the training set might differ significantly from those of the test set.
 In data affected by PPS, standard classifiers have been repeatedly shown to be inaccurate quantifiers, leading to class prevalence estimates biased towards the class distribution of the training set~\citep{Gonzalez:2024cs}.
-Therefore, quantification has evolved from traditional classification, with its own models and custom evaluation protocols that assess performances while varying the class proportions in the test data to simulate PPS (see Sec.~\ref{sec:quantification}).
+Therefore, quantification has evolved from traditional classification, with its own models and custom evaluation protocols that assess performances while varying the class proportions in the test data to simulate PPS (see Section~\ref{sec:quantification}).

 This work deals with the task of \textit{network quantification} (\textbf{NQ}), which consists of performing quantification on interlinked datapoints, i.e., on nodes belonging to a graph.
 As noted by~\citet{Tang:2010uq}, NQ is suitable in settings where the goal is to estimate how a population of interrelated individuals is distributed according to classes of interest (e.g., to infer the proportion of spam or malicious accounts in a social network).